Mindfulness-based Therapy Online via Skype

 Standard talk therapy can be useful, but often it does not look at the underlying psychological process that creates your depression or anxiety.

 The type of psychotherapy that I provide is known as Mindfulness Therapy, which can be quite powerful for controlling chronic anxiety and for treating chronic depression and other psychological issues resulting from conditioned reactive thinking.
-Most of my students see quite dramatic improvements after 3-4 sessions of Skype Therapy.
+Most of my students see quite dramatic improvements after 3-4 sessions of mindfulness-based Skype Therapy.

 Welcome.
 My name is Peter Strong and I provide Skype Therapy for anxiety and depression and other common psychological problems that don’t require medical attention.